-"It seems to me very desirable that the question of this Court's or the Magistrates' Courts' power to grant a divorce should not be left in any unnecessary doubt in cases of this kind, that is where each of the parties has an ancestor who was an Indian Immigrant introduced as such under the Laws in question ........
-In view of the urbanization of Indian Immigrants and their inter-marriage with other Indians and with others, it is conceivable that the authorities concerned may now indeed consider that the time has come when the surviving legal distinctions between Indian Immigrants and other Indians in Natal need no longer be maintained".
-(Cross vs. Cross 1955 (4) S.A.
-36 (N) Page 39).
+"It seems to me very desirable that the question of this Court's or the Magistrates' Courts' power to grant a divorce should not be left in any unnecessary doubt in cases of this kind, that is where each of the parties has an ancestor who was an Indian Immigrant introduced as such under the Laws in question.
+In view of the urbanization of Indian Immigrants and their intermarriage with other Indians and others, it is conceivable that the authorities concerned may now indeed consider that the time has come when the serving legal distinction between Indian Immigrants and other Indians in Natal need no longer be maintained".
+(Cross vs. Cross 1955(4) S.A.
+38(N) Page 39).

-- (B) The South African Institute of Race Relations thus recommends: - (i) That the distinction between Indian Immigrants and Passenger Indians no longer be maintained. - (ii) That legislation relating to the registration of births, marriages and deaths of Indians be consolidated and brought on an equal footing with Europeans. - (iii) That a validation law be enacted to validate all marriages between Indian Immigrants and Passenger Indians not covered by previous validation acts, and that provision be made that no marriage can be invalidated on grounds of status. - (iv) That all new births registrations shall be registered according to the European method of nomenclature, and that provision be made for an interim period (not less than 5 years) during which each former Immigrant family shall re-register and establish a surname.
-It is recommended that this should be done by family applications covering all the members of the family, and that such registration be free of charge. - 4.
-Under the Immigrants Regulation Amendment Act 43 of 1953, no Indian after marrying outside the Republic may bring his wife into South Africa.
-Neither can a couple domiciled in South Africa bring their child into
+- (B) The South African Institute of Race Relations thus recommends: - (1) That the distinction between Indian Immigrants and Passenger Indians no longer be maintained. - (ii) That legislation relating to the registration of Births, Marriages and Deaths of Indians be consolidated and brought on an equal feeting with Europeans. - (iii) That a validation law be enacted to validate all marriages between Indian Immigrants and Passenger Indians not covered by previous Validation Acts, and that provision be made that no marriage can be invalidated on grounds of status. - (iv) That all new births registrations shall be registered according to the European method of nomenclature, and that provision be made for an interim period (not less than 5 years) during which each former Immigrant family shall re-register and establish a surname.
+It is recommended that this should be done by family applications covering all the members of the family, and that such registration be free of charge.

-South Africa should it be born outside the borders of South Africa.
+- Indian after marrying outside the Republic may bring his wife into South Africa.
+Neither can a couple domiciled in South Africa bring their child into South Africa should it be born outside the borders of South Africa.
 The number of Indians who married outside the Republic steadily declined and is today negligible (in view of the present age and sex composition of the Indians in South Africa).
 Likewise the number of children born outside South Africa to Indian parents domiciled in the Republic is infinitesimal.
-For these reasons the Institute feels that the provisions of the law which enforce these restrictions are unnecessarily harsh and should be repealed.

-5. Under Section 4 (a) read with the Proviso to Section 5 of the Immigrants Regulation Act 22 of 1913, Indians have been prohibited free movement from one province to another without a special permit.
+For these reasons the Institute feels that the provisions of the law which enforce these restrictions are unnecessarily harsh and should be repealed. - 5.
+Under Section 4(a) of the Immigrants Regulation Act 22 of 1913, Indians have been prohibited free movement from one province to another without a special permit.